Special Needs Trusts FAQs

 The Trustee can be a family member, friend, or private professional Trustee.
-In the case of a stand alone special needs trust, the person making the gift can also serve as trustee.
+In the case of a stand alone SNT, the person making the gift can also serve as trustee.

-A special needs trust can help you provide for your child without jeopardizing his or her eligibility for benefits under SSI and Medicaid.
-If you are a parent of a child with special needs, a special needs trust should be an essential part of your estate planning.
+A SNT can help you provide for your child without jeopardizing his or her eligibility for benefits under SSI and Medicaid.
+If you are a parent of a child with special needs, a SNT should be an essential part of your estate planning.

 This article was initially published on October 11, 2010 and updated on June 29, 2020.